 While these changes may seem initially daunting, they should ultimately make it much easier for VAT registered businesses to maintain their records and complete returns.

-Here at Fresh Clarity, we adopted cloud technology very early on in our business, so the majority of our clients are ready for MTD without having to make any further changes.
+Fresh Clarity adopted cloud technology very early on, so the majority of our clients are ready for MTD without having to make any further changes.
 However, for anyone who still needs to move to digital accounting, we’ve outlined the 5 key steps to becoming compliant.

 If you currently log into HMRC’s portal to submit your VAT returns, you’ll need to move to digital as soon as possible.